machinelearningnuremberg/HPO-B/README.md

 * XGBoost (optional for using the surrogates on a continuous search space)
 * networkx (optional for using the `BenchmarkPlotter`
 * matpotlib 3.4.2
+* Optional: ujson for faster loading of json files

 ## Basic example